blake-whitman/3241-Project/README.md

 # Checkpoint 2 Progress

+How to Run
+1. Run Inventory.java
+2. Interact with the text interface by entering digits.
+It is recommended that you add one or more records before checking out the edit/remove/search features, but it is not mandatory to do so.
+3. When you are done running the program, press 'q' to quit.

+Functionality
 a.
 Add new records
   - Inventory.java allows the user to add 3 of the main records: member, equipment, and warehouse